— Bush and Pelosi See Immigration Increase As Way to Showcase Bi-Partisan Cooperation —

-CAPS has launched a radio campaign warning Californians that their Representative, future Speaker of the House, Nancy Pelosi, will push for mass increases in immigration to the U.S. The radio campaign is running in Los Angeles and San Diego currently with plans to launch in other California markets in 2007.
+SANTA BARBARA, CA– December 12, 2006 – Californians for Population Stabilization (CAPS) launched a radio campaign last week warning Californians that their Representative, future Speaker of the House Nancy Pelosi will push for mass increases in immigration to the US.
+The radio campaign is running in Los Angeles and San Diego currently with plans to launch in other California markets in 2007.